AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 #### Linking an event to contacts: `elink`

-You can use `elink` to link your Professors to lectures.
+You can use `elink` to link your contacts to an event.
+This can be useful when you want to indicate the participants of an event, e.g. you can link your professors in the contact list to your lecture in the event list.

 **Format:** `elink EVENT_INDEX c/CONTACT_INDEX [c/CONTACT_INDEX]…`